HDFGroup/PyHexad/docs/attributes/h5readAttribute.rst

    * An empty string
    * The HDF5 object doesn't have an attribute of that name

-4. The attribute size exceeds XXX KB.
+4. The attribute size exceeds 32 KB.

 .. rubric:: See Also